-The Statement of Accounts summarises the Council's transactions for the 2017/2018 financial year and its position as at the 31 March 2018.
+The Statement of Accounts summarises the Council's transactions for the 2018/19 financial year and its position at the year-end of 31 March 2019.

 The Council is required to prepare an annual Statement of Accounts under the Accounts and Audit Regulations 2015.
 These Regulations require the Statement of Accounts to be prepared in accordance with proper accounting practices.
-These practices under Section 21 of the 2003 Act primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2017/18, supported by International Financial Reporting Standards (IFRS)
+These practices under Section 21 of the 2003 Act primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19, supported by International Financial Reporting Standards (IFRS)